Early Learning Victoria is committed to ensuring the safety, health and wellbeing of everyone at its centres.

 - Drop off and collection of children policy and procedure

-- Administering medications policy and procedure
+- Administering medications procedure

 - Supervision of children policy

-- Payment and collection of fees policy
+- Payment and collection of fees policy.

-Links and resources
+Links

-Department of Education resources:
+Department of Education resources

 - Guide to developing your emergency management plan for early childhood services (and other resources)

-- Bushfire preparedness procedures for education facilities
+- Bushfire preparedness procedures for education facilities (1.10MB, DOCX)

 - Bushfire At-Risk Register (BARR) category list

-- Schools and early childhood services at risk of grassfire - Category 4
+- Schools and early childhood services at risk of grassfire – Category 4 List

 - Early childhood services bushfire site readiness review checklist